Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft.rst

 Configuration for performance vs resource
 -----------------------------------------
 Simple configurations of the FFT use a single kernel.
 Multiple kernels will be used when either TP_PARALLEL_POWER > 0 or TP_CASC_LEN > 1.
 Both of these parameters exist to allow higher throughput, though TP_PARALLEL_POWER also allows larger point sizes that can be implemented in a single kernel.
-If higher throughput is required than can be achieved with a single kernel then TP_CASC_LEN should be increased in preference to TP_PARALLEL_POWER.
+If a higher throughput is required than what can be achieved with a single kernel then TP_CASC_LEN should be increased in preference to TP_PARALLEL_POWER.
 This is because resource (number of kernels) will match TP_CASC_LEN, whereas for TP_PARALLEL_POWER, resource increases quadratically.
 It is recommended that TP_PARALLEL_POWER is only increased after TP_CASC_LEN has been increased, but where throughput still needs to be increased.
 Of course, TP_PARALLEL_POWER may be required if the point size required is greater than a single kernel can be achieved.
 In this case, to keep resource minimised, increase TP_PARALLEL_POWER as required to support the point size in question, then increase TP_CASC_LEN to achieve the required throughput, before again increasing TP_PARALLEL_POWER if higher throughput is still required.
 The maximum point size supported by a single kernel may be increased by use of the single_kernel constraint.
 This only applies when TP_API=0 (windows) as the streaming implementation always uses single buffering.